What will I learn during the Rescue Course?

 I am not an Emergency First Responder.
 Is that a problem?

 A current EFR certificate not older that 24 months is a prerequisite for the Rescue Diver Course.
-If yours is out of date or you have never completed first aid and cpr training, you can simply do the React Right or Emergency First Responder Course with us on Gili Meno.
-The course takes one full day and it focusses on building confidence and increases willingness to respond when faced with a medical emergency.
+If yours is out of date or you have never completed first aid and cpr training, you can simply do a Emergency First Responder Course with us on Gili Meno.
+The course takes one day and it is focusses on building confidence and increases willingness to respond when faced with a medical emergency.

 In some more detail, you will learn how to…